Google Translate Disclaimer

 Provincial laws and smoke and vapour-free policies help protect you, your loved ones, and your community from secondhand smoke and aerosol.
 Further, federal laws regulate smoke-free and vape-free spaces in federally-regulated public places and workplaces in our communities and municipal bylaws are often in place to protect residents and visitors from the harms of smoking and vaping.

-To protect from secondhand commercial tobacco smoke and aerosol including cannabis, the Smoke-Free Ontario Act, 2017 bans all smoking and vaping in workplaces and public places, including:
+To protect from secondhand commercial tobacco smoke and e-cigarette vapour (aerosol) including cannabis that is smoked and vaped, the Smoke-Free Ontario Act, 2017 bans smoking and vaping in workplaces, public places, and certain outdoor areas including:

 Indoors

-• In all enclosed public places, workplaces, schools, and in vehicles carrying children under 16 years of age.
+• In all enclosed public places, workplaces, private and public schools, work vehicles and in motor vehicles carrying children under 16 years of age.
 (Note: cannabis use is banned at all times in vehicles and/or boats being driven or under someone's care and control).

 • In a home where home health care workers work.